Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Predictive Framework and Statistical Model

-The dimension $d$ corresponds to the total number of covariates after feature construction, including calendar effects, lagged price and load variables, system-level aggregates, and zone fixed effects.
-The exact value of $d$ thus depends on the market and feature availability.
-For example, in the NYISO application considered below, this results in a feature dimension of $d=50$, which is significantly larger than $d=9$ used in \cite{galarneau2022foreseeing}.
-Specifically, each hourly observation is represented by a 50-dimensional feature vector $X_t$.
-This vector concatenates four zone-level predictors—day-ahead load forecasts, lagged DART values (24h and 48h), and lagged load forecast errors—for each of the 11 zones ($4 \times 11 = 44$), together with six calendar covariates encoding weekend, holiday, diurnal, and seasonal effects.
+The dimension $d$ corresponds to the total number of covariates after feature construction, and depends on the market and feature availability.
+For example, in the NYISO application considered below, this results in a feature dimension of $d = 50$, significantly larger than $d = 9$ used in \cite{galarneau2022foreseeing}.
+Specifically, each hourly observation is represented by a 50-dimensional feature vector $X_t$, constructed by concatenating four zone-level predictors---day-ahead load forecasts, lagged DART values (24h and 48h), and lagged load forecast errors---for each of the 11 zones ($4 \times 11 = 44$), together with six calendar covariates encoding weekend, holiday, diurnal, and seasonal effects.
+Crucially, by including these predictors for all zones simultaneously, the feature vector captures cross-zonal heterogeneity in congestion exposure and network topology without requiring explicit zone fixed effects.
+Zone-specific predictive relationships are then learned separately for each location through the logistic regression models described in the next section, via coefficients later denoted $\beta_{z,m}$.